zkchambers/Evidence/Navigation.md

           </li>
           {% endif %}
 ```
-When a user is signed into the website, the navigation will include an "Upskilling" dropdown.
+When a user is signed into the website as you see in the image above, the navigation will include an "Upskilling" dropdown.
 This dropdown will have two options:
 1. Dashboard: This page allows for users to view their project preferences, allocations, and track their upskilling progress.
 2. This page contains various links to skills such as Django, Front-end Design, Python etc. Which they can click on the links of the skills to be redirected to that page to upskill on those certain skills.